-are rationed out of the credit market due to insufficient land endowments for collateral, regardless of land ownership security (Carter, 1988; Carter and Olinto, 2003).
+land in response to the improvement in land ownership security that lowers the risk of losing the rented-out land.
+The second market failure is the credit rationing of small landowners, i.e., they are rationed out of the credit market due to insufficient land endowments for collateral, regardless of land ownership security (Carter, 1988; Carter and Olinto, 2003).
 Thus, only large landowners will increase land-attached investments, which require upfront monetary outlays, in response to the improvement in land ownership security that lowers the risk of losing land-attached investments.

-The third market failure is the moral hazard of tenants not taking care of landlords' long-term land-attached capital (e.g., irrigation facilities like wells, livestock structures like stables and fences, long-lived tree crops like coffee and citrus, etc.) under short-term land rental contracts.
-Non-security barriers like legal caps on contract durations and landlords' inclination for flexible short-term contracts will make landlords not commit to long-term land leasing even if they have secure land ownership (Díaz et al., 2002; Bandiera, 2007).3 In the theory outlined below, I model this moral hazard problem as a capital depreciation risk facing landlords, i.e., the attached capital invested in the rented-out land may depreciate faster than that invested in the self-cultivated land.
+The third market failure is the moral hazard of tenants not taking care of landlords' long-term land-attached capital, such as irrigation facilities like wells, livestock structures like stables and fences, long-lived tree crops like coffee and citrus, under short-term land rental contracts.
+Non-security barriers, such as legal caps on contract durations and landlords' inclination for flexible short-term contracts, will make landlords not commit to long-term land leasing even if they have secure land ownership (Díaz et al., 2002; Bandiera, 2007).3 In the theory outlined below, I model this moral hazard problem as a capital depreciation risk facing landlords, i.e., the attached capital invested in the rented-out land may depreciate faster than that invested in the self-cultivated land.